Ecohydraulics/flusstools-docs/docs/index.rst

 FlussTools
 ==========

 The analysis, research and science-based design of fluvial ecosystems involve complex challenges for interdisciplinary experienced teams.
 We have created flusstools to meet the complex challenges and to at least partially automate time-consuming, repetitive processes.
 "We" stands for individuals with a great passion for rivers (in German, plural for "Fluss") and programming.
 Most of us work (or have worked) at the University of Stuttgart (Germany) at the `Institute for Modelling Hydraulic and Environmental Systems`_.
 In the context of our scientific endeavor, we have a strong commitment to transparent open-source applications.
 With flusstools we want to share our research-based open-source algorithms with a broad interest group in a well documented form.
-We welcome new team members (for example to add or ammend a module) at any time - read more in the :ref:`contribute` section.
+We welcome new team members (for example to add or amend a module) at any time - read more in the :ref:`contribute` section.

-Currently flusstools comes with the following modules:
+Currently, *flusstools* comes with the following modules:

 * *geotools* - versatile functions for processing spatial data for fluvial ecosystem analyses based on `gdal`_ and other open source libraries.
 * *fuzzycorr* - a map comparison toolkit that builds on fuzzy sets to assesss the accuracy of (numerical) river models (principal developer: `Beatriz Negreiros`_).
 * *what2plant* - finds the best plant species for a fluvial ecosystems (currently implemented only for the Rhine bassin and the Bavarian Pre-Alps - principal developer: `Lukas Schoeberl`_).
 * *lidartools* - *Python* wrappers for `lastools`_ (forked and modified from `Kenny Larrieu`_).

 .. note::
     The documentation is also as available as style-adapted PDF (`download <https://flusstools.readthedocs.io/_/downloads/en/latest/pdf/>`_).